MxNxPx/katacoda-scenarios/k8s-training/k8s-102/step4.md

 YAML files are very particular about spacing.
 Always use the spaces to indent and never use tabs.

+Review the contents of the file deployment.yaml, which we will be using here in the next step.

-`cat deployment.yaml`{{execute}}
+`cat deployment.yaml; echo;echo`{{execute}}

 ---

 ## Pushing a Deployment

-Now, we let's apply the deployment.yaml file
+Now, we let's apply the deployment.yaml file.

 `kubectl apply -f deployment.yaml`{{execute}}

 > _"deployment.apps/a123456-deployment created"_

-To ensure that the deployment was created, run the command below.

-`kubectl get deployments`{{execute}}

-Let's now check the status of the deployment and pods with the command below.
+Let's check the status of the deployment and pods with the command below.

 `kubectl get all -l user=a123456`{{execute}}

-NOTE: In our example we are using a label 'user=a123456' (defined in our yaml) to get all resources associated with the deployment
+_NOTE: In our example we are using a label 'user=a123456' (defined in our yaml) to get all resources associated with the deployment_

 ---